 When the Prius changed the game back at the start of the Millennium, the winning trait wasn't beautiful design or blistering performance.
 It was extraordinary fuel-economy.
 That's what the Prius has championed throughout its regenerations but in more recent times, a plethora of plug-in hybrids and pure electric cars have threatened to make this one redundant.
 Here's Toyota's response.
+As for WLTP efficiency, expect up to 68.3mpg on the combined cycle and up to 94g/km of CO2 - that's assuming the car is running on the smaller 15-inch alloy wheels.
 For the AWD-i variant, the figures are 58.7-64.7mpg and 85g/km.

 The hybrid powertrain hasn't changed for this revised model, but Toyota has adopts a low viscosity engine oil for it to reduce the pistons' sliding resistance and so help maintain excellent fuel efficiency.
 Emissions performance complies with the latest Euro 6d standards.
 As before, Toyota continues to offer a pricier Plug-in version of this car for those that want a longer all-electric driving range.
 Being a Toyota, quality is ingrained in the car-building process, so costly faults are unlikely to arise but just-in-case, the Prius comes with a 5-year/ 100,000 mile warranty.
 Despite the modest increase in price, the residuals should remain relatively strong when it comes time to sell it on.